The Bay Area

 This article is currently unpublished and was originally written under a different title, “The San Francisco Image – everlasting or everchanging?”, and was the final product in the elective course, Urban Representations.
 As of today, the author has yet to visit San Francisco.

-San Francisco has long maintained two very different and contradictory city images: the home of the avant-garde cultural hub and the corporate IT innovations.
+San Francisco has long maintained two very different and contradictory city images: the home of the avant-garde cultural elite and the corporate tech innovations.
 This article investigates different stages of how the image of San Francisco has evolved from counter culture to technophiliac culture in the 40s-80s, the corporate subcultures which ensued and the improbable unity of our contemporary global cyberculture.
 Further investigation also begs the question in what degree the counter culture was important in shaping the ethos of Silicon Valley.

 ORIGINS OF A LIBERAL IMAGE